A-Charith/Bug-Priority-prediction-using-hybrid-deep-learning-model/README.md

 ## 📈 Output & Evaluation

--Model is evaluated using metrics:
+- Model is evaluated using metrics:
- -Accuracy
+ - Accuracy
- -Precision, Recall, F1-Score
+ - Precision, Recall, F1-Score
- -Confusion Matrix
+ - Confusion Matrix
--Visualizations are provided for class distribution and model performance.
+- Visualizations are provided for class distribution and model performance.

 ## 📚 Reference Papers

--A Deep Learning-Based Bug Priority Prediction
+- A Deep Learning-Based Bug Priority Prediction
--A Dataset of High-Impact Bugs
+- A Dataset of High-Impact Bugs

 ## 📅 Last Updated